North Dorset Railway: Activity

+The main station building at Shillingstone Station in 2012, fully restored.

 In 2009, 210 ft of the up main track through the station was laid and ballasted using 110a and 113a flat bottom rail and wooden sleepers.
 The Ruston & Hornsby diesel shunter was moved from the isolated goods dock.
 This was the first standard gauge loco on the Somerset & Dorset mainline south of the Mendips and north of Blandford, since the demolition train departed in July 1967, exactly 42 years before.

 Progress in 2010 included acquiring a tracked Priestman Mustang excavator, finishing construction of the up platform wall, regrading of the cattle dock track bed and preparations for track-laying, and the connection of the station to the mains drainage system.